openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 queryOsAccount(): Promise&lt;OsAccountInfo&gt;

-Queries information about the OS account to which the current process belongs.
+Queries information about the system account to which the current process belongs.
 This API uses a promise to return the result.

 **System API**: This is a system API.